Whether you’re shopping for a budding chef or a seasoned gourmand, this guide will help you select the perfect gift!

 To this day I maintain that the single best kitchen investment I ever made was my set of Wüsthof knives.
 I am obsessed with their CLASSIC IKON line which goes with absolutely any decor.
 This is obviously an important factor for knife selection, right?

 Okay, I’m kidding.
 But seriously, they are beautiful.
 And durable.
 And sharper than all heck.
-This line’s Hollow Edge Cook’s Knife is a great all-around knife for slicing, dicing, chopping, and looking like a bad-ass.
+This line’s Hollow Edge Cook’s Knife is a great all-around knife for slicing, dicing, chopping.

 2. Enameled Cast Iron Dutch Oven